Perryong/Event-seating-client/README.md

 ### Environment Setup

-Create a `.env` file with the following variables:
+Create a `.env` file with the following variables (Firebase optional):

 ```env
 # Database (optional - defaults to SQLite)